 The apartment we were staying in was about a block or so from Greenwich Park.
 And, we had to go through the park to get to the town area and the tube station.
 So, every day at least twice, we found ourselves walking through Greenwich Park!
 It was absolutely beautiful.
 We were there in June and the flowers were just gorgeous.
 There was a big hill going down into town that was fun to go down (and not so fun on the long walk home).
 We found this park to be a very well used space, which I loved.
 There were folks walking to work, folks walking their dog(s), there was an exercise boot camp that met there a few times during the week we were there.

 In the middle of the park, we found the Royal Observatory.

 The Royal Observatory Greenwich

 The Royal Observatory Greenwich is the home of world time.
-You’ve heard of Greenwich Mean Time right?
+You’ve heard of Greenwich Mean Time, right?
 This is the spot.
-Time here is 0:00, and everywhere else in the world is based off of this spot!
+Time here is 0:00, and everywhere else in the world is based on this spot!
 So, Florida, where I live is – 6 hours GMT, meaning we are 6 hours behind Greenwich mean time (or GMT).